 Kerry has been teaching Yoga for many years in different settings.
 She began her teaching at the offices of the World Health Organization (WHO) in Geneva, teaching staff during lunchtimes and evenings.
-She has since brought her classes to many different people, teaching from her own studio in Co Wicklow, to large multinational companies in Dublin, and now teaches regularly online.
+She has since brought her classes to many different people, teaching from her own studio in Co Wicklow, and to large multinational companies in Ireland, as well as globally.

 "At the same time demanding and utterly relaxing"

 “Yoga with Kerry is a great experience.
 Her class is at the same time demanding and utterly relaxing.
 After a day's work, the exercises truly open space, not only physically but foremost emotionally and intellectually.
 I highly recommend it”

 More About Hatha Yoga

 Many people are first drawn to Yoga as a way to keep their bodies healthy and strong.
 Others come seeking relief or help for a specific complaint such as backache or tight shoulders, or simply to help them deal with a busy and stressful lifestyle.
 Whatever the reason that first brings you to Yoga, usually people who continue with a regular practice experience subtle positive changes in how they feel, mentally as well as physically.